 Press Releases

-The VIWMA Preserving Paradise team apologizes for the inconvenience and would like to thank the community for their continued patience and cooperation.
+The VIWMA Preserving Paradise Team continues to work diligently to provide reliable services to the public and would like to thank the community for their patience and cooperation.

-For more information, contact the Division of Communications Management at 340-643-0410 or email This email address is being protected from spambots.
+For additional information, contact the Division of Education and Communications Management at 340-643-0410 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Also, follow us on Facebook, LinkedIn and/or Twitter.
+Also, follow us on Facebook, LinkedIn and Twitter.

 ###

-The VIWMA Preserving Paradise team apologizes for the inconvenience and would like to thank the community for their patience and cooperation.
+The VIWMA Preserving Paradise Team continues to work diligently to provide reliable services to the public and would like to thank the community for their patience and cooperation.

-For more information, contact the Division of Communications Management at 340-643-0410 or email This email address is being protected from spambots.
+For additional information, contact the Division of Education and Communications Management at 340-643-0410 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Also, follow us on Facebook, LinkedIn and/or Twitter.
+Also, follow us on Facebook, LinkedIn and Twitter.

 ###

-For more information, contact the Division of Communications Management at 340-643-0410 or email This email address is being protected from spambots.
+For additional information, contact the Division of Education and Communications Management at 340-643-0410 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Also, follow us on Facebook, LinkedIn and/or Twitter.
+Also, follow us on Facebook, LinkedIn and Twitter.

 ###

-For more information, contact the Office of Communications Management at 340-643-0410 or email This email address is being protected from spambots.
+For additional information, contact the Division of Education and Communications Management at 340-643-0410 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-Also, follow us on Facebook, LinkedIn and/or Twitter.
+Also, follow us on Facebook, LinkedIn and Twitter.

 ###

-For more information, contact the Office of Communications Management at 340-643-0410 or email This email address is being protected from spambots.
-You need JavaScript enabled to view it..
-Also, follow us on Facebook, LinkedIn and/or Twitter.
+For additional information, contact the Division of Education and Communications Management at 340-513-4171 or email This email address is being protected from spambots.
+You need JavaScript enabled to view it.
+Also, follow us on Facebook, LinkedIn and Twitter.

 ###